DLukacevic-IDM/ckan/contrib/windows-local/README.md

 In both scenarios backend components (Postgres, Solr, Redis and Datapusher) run as Docker containers.

-#### Setup CKAN locally from the source
+### Setup CKAN locally from the source
-Create Python 2.7 virtual environment using Anaconda
+Create Python 2.7 virtual environment using Anaconda or using virtualenv

+- Using Anaconda (latest):

       conda create -n ckan python=2.7

-or using virtualenv (after installing Python 2.7)
+- Using Python 2.7 virtualenv

       pip install virtualenv
       mkvirtualenv --system-site-packages ckan
       workon ckan

-Run below to setup CKAN locally and run it from the command line (to confirm the setup was successful).
+Setup locally and run it from the command line (to confirm the setup was successful).

     cd c:\git\ckan\contrib\windows-local
     setup.cmd